 - clinically-significant cardiac arrhythmias

-- stroke (including TIA, or other ischemic event)
+- stroke (including transient ischemic attack (TIA), or other ischemic

 - myocardial infarction